How to Cook Asparagus 3 Ways (Roasted, Grilled, or Blanched!)

 They all have their merits, but for me, roasted asparagus is probably my favorite.
 It gets golden and almost crispy in places, and with a nice sprinkle of kosher salt, I’m basically happy to eat those things like French fries.

-You might want to boil asparagus when you want a light, springy addition to salads or when you’re creating a simple side of marinated asparagus.
+I love to boil asparagus when I’m looking for a light, springy addition to salads or when I’m making a simple side of marinated asparagus.